microsoft/vscode-docs/docs/python/debugging.md

 ### `stopOnEntry`

 When set to true, breaks the debugger at the first line of the program being debugged.
-If omitted or set to false, runs the program to the first breakpoint.
+If omitted (the default) or set to false, the debugger runs the program to the first breakpoint.

 ### `console`